kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 This content strategy focuses on the publicly available documentation under https://kyma-project.io/docs/.
 More documentation may be found in the [Kyma](https://github.com/kyma-project/kyma) GitHub repositories.

 The assumed reader of this guide has some basic knowledge of technical writing.
-To learn more, read the excellent [Istio document about adding documentation](https://istio.io/latest/docs/releases/contribute/add-content/).

 ## Information types